BRINKWORTH PIANO STUDIO

 Student Recital - Friday night, April ?, 2021 , Mount Olive Lutheran Church on 18th Avenue.
 All students will be performing with family and friends invited.
 The time of the Recital will be 7pm.

 Contest Dates - many of the students are preparing for the MMTA Contest.
-Registration for this will be by December 1 and the date of the District Contest will be on Jan.
-29, 2021.
-It will be virtual submission again this year.
+Registration for this will be by December 1 and the date of the District Contest will be on Feb.
+1, 2022.

 The CALENDAR OF EVENTS page lists all of the Studio performing and MMTA performing opportunities.
 This will be updated as needed.